juristr/juristr.github.com/content/blog/using-the-nx-dependency-graph-in-custom-scripts.md

 const graph = createProjectGraph();
 ```

+**Note,** the import is a deep import grabbing the function from the `core/project-graph` file.
+Since that is not part of the public API, it might be subject to changes.
+Just be aware of that.

 ### Approach 2: Output to JSON

 You can also **output the graph into a json file** like